 The Origins of U.S. Passport

-The origins of the United States passport actually dates all the way back to 1775, one year before the signing of the Declaration of Independence.
-American consular offices during the War of Independence we knew to issue passports to citizens of the original 13 colonies (later to become the 13 original states) for the purposes of travel.
-These were commonly valid for between three to six months and were actually based on the design of the original French passport.
+The origins of the United States passport actually date all the way back to 1775, one year before the signing of the Declaration of Independence.
+During the War of Independence, American consular offices knew to issue passports to citizens of the original 13 colonies (later to become the 13 original states) for travel.
+These were commonly valid for between three to six months and were based on the design of the original French passport.

 From 1776 to 1783, however, there was actually no state government in the United States that had a passport requirement.
 For many years, passports were issued by states and cities in addition to the United States Department of State.
 Because some countries in Europe refused to recognize these passports, a requirement was passed that they had to be issued by the Department of State directly.